SettleMint

 DELETE /api/v2/settings/asset-class-definitions/{id} removes a custom class.

-System classes are read-only: an update returns DALP-0156 and a delete returns DALP-0155, both with HTTP 409.
+System classes are read-only for metadata: an update of name, description, or slug returns DALP-0156 and a delete returns DALP-0155, both with HTTP 409.
 To diverge from a system class, create a custom class instead.

 Errors